Canon 4000D vs G9X Mark II

 It is notable that the 4000D has a hotshoe, while the G9X Mark II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 4000D and the G9X Mark II are recent models that feature in their makers' current product line-up.
+Both the 4000D and the G9X Mark II are recent models that are part of the current product line-up.
 The G9X Mark II replaced the earlier Canon G9 X, while the 4000D does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 4000D vs G9X Mark II

 So what is the bottom line?
 Is there a clear favorite between the Canon 4000D and the Canon G9 X Mark II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 4000D: